valerielnd/Transit_Signage/README.md

 ## Run the application
 1. To directly run the application, please ensure that all the libraries are properly installed on a Linux System.
 Our tests we run a Ubuntu 22.04.
-   For assistance for their installation, you can use this [guide]()
+   For assistance for their installation, you can use this [guide](https://github.com/valerielnd/Transit_Signage/blob/main/Project_Signage/Library_Installation.txt)

-2. Use the makefile in the folder to run and compile the project:
+2. Use the makefile in the [SignageSystem folder](https://github.com/valerielnd/Transit_Signage/tree/main/Project_Signage/signageSystem) to run and compile the project:

    ```
    make